samber/lo/README.md

 ### ValueOr

-Creates an array of the map values.
+Returns the value of the given key or the fallback value if the key is not present.

 ```go
 value := lo.ValueOr[string, int](map[string]int{"foo": 1, "bar": 2}, "foo", 42)